simulation-shared

 ): void

-Commits one observation-action step into temporal memory.
+Commits one observation-action step into the shared compatibility memory surface.

 Parameters:

-observationMemoryState- - Mutable temporal memory for the active bird.features- - Structured observation features used for the decision.didFlap- - Decision taken at this step.
+observationMemoryState- Mutable temporal memory for the active bird.features- Structured observation features used for the decision.didFlap- Decision taken at this step.

 Returns: Nothing.